iabhinavchauhan/Cashflow-BudgetTracker/README.md

 The application provides a **Budget Low** warning when the remaining budget falls below 10%.

-This helps users identify when their spending is approaching their available financial limit.

 ### 🌙 Dark / Light Mode

 A theme toggle is available to switch between light and dark viewing modes, making the application more comfortable to use in different environments.